-In 2020, wait times for immigration application processing have gotten much longer due to the coronavirus pandemic and U.S. immigration policy changes.
-If you would like to track your application as it moves along the immigration process or if you are wondering how to check if your application's processing is outside the expected processing timeframes, we've got you covered!
+If you would like to track your immigration application as it moves along the immigration process or if you are wondering how to check if your application's processing is outside the expected processing timeframes, we've got you covered!
 This article will explore how to check your application case status - both with U.S. Citizenship and Immigration Services (USCIS) and the National Visa Center (NVC) - and what to do if your application processing falls outside the normal processing time.

 USCIS Processing Times

-If USCIS is handling your application, either one of the five USCIS service centers or the numerous USCIS field offices will process your case.
-The amount of time it will take to process your case primarily depends on the amount of backlog the USCIS office working on your case is experiencing.
-In 2020, cases are taking longer than usual because of the coronavirus pandemic.
+If USCIS is handling your application, either one of USCIS's five service centers or one of its numerous field offices will process your case.
+Your case processing time primarily depends on the USCIS backlog at the office that is processing your immigration application.

 It can take USCIS anywhere from a few weeks to 20 years to process an application.
 That means that the best way to know how long your application to take is to familiarize yourself with the application process and timelines for your unique case.
 Check out our article on immigration application processing times to learn more.